Protestors gathered Saturday evening near scene of shooting

 Officers chased Snell for a few hundred yards, during which they saw him remove a handgun from his waistband, the chief said.

 No officers were injured and a handgun was recovered at the scene, the LAPD said.
 It was not clear Sunday what happened to the other man who fled the car.

-., 18.
-His mother, Monique Morgan, was visibly distraught as she told reporters her son was shot five times.
+Snell’s mother, Monique Morgan, was visibly distraught as she told reporters her son was shot multiple times.